twistor/flysystem-passthrough-adapter/README.md

 ## Usage

 This package doesn't do anything on its own.
-It simply provides a base class that simplifies the creation of adapters that wrap other adapters.
+It provides a base class that simplifies the creation of adapters that wrap other adapters.

 To use it, subclass \Twistor\Flysystem\PassthroughAdapter and override any methods.